-The Company announced in June of 2019 that the Company, Tencent and six other founding members have launched the CRX Consortium to accelerate the adoption of active copper cable products using technology from the Company.
+As indicated under the heading "General Development of the Business - Other Developments", the Company announced in June of 2019 that the Company, Tencent and six other founding members have launched the CRX Consortium to accelerate the adoption of active copper cable products using technology from the Company.
 The CRX Consortium's mission is to promote and accelerate the adoption of interconnects that use the Company's active copper cable technology.
 As of the date of this MD&A, negotiations are underway among CRX Consortium members, however no agreements have been executed.
 There is no assurance that the Company and the CRX Consortium members shall be successful into entering into such agreements or that the adoption of active copper cable products shall be accelerated.
 The failure to execute such agreements or to achieve such acceleration could have a negative effect on the Company's business, financial condition, results or financial outlook.